A toddler sitting beside a lidded oatmeal container and pushing a playing card through a narrow slot while more cards rest in a loose pile nearby.

 If you see

-If cards are being bent, thrown, or mouthed, pause the pile, offer one card at a time, and hold the container steady.
+Move the pile back, offer one card at a time, and hold the container steady.

 If you see